CWWhitney/ethnobotanyR/cran-comments.md

 All is ok

 ## Downstream dependencies
-I used the devtools::install_github("r-lib/revdepcheck") to run R CMD check with revdepcheck::revdep_check() on downstream dependencies.
+I accessed all dependencies with devtools::install_deps(dependencies = TRUE) I used the devtools::install_github("r-lib/revdepcheck") to run R CMD check with revdepcheck::revdep_check() on downstream dependencies.
 All packages passed
 **After running this I removed the revdep files.**